 On the other side of the Rhine lies Alsace, once German but now part of France.
 Here, Riesling is the most important wine grape variety in terms of both quantity and (arguably) quality.
 Alsace Riesling has its own individual style, richer and more generous than those made in Germany.
 This is made possible by the region's sunny, dry mesoclimate and the shelter provided by the Vosges Mountains.

 Happily, Riesling has found several New World niches to which it is very well suited.
 The high quality Rieslings now made in Australia's Clare and Eden valleys have proved this with particular competence.
 Most notably, Clare Valley Riesling has emerged as a style in its own right, with crisp, citrus-scented acidity and aromas of toast and honeysuckle.
-Just across the Tasman Sea, New Zealand is also making high quality Riesling in each of its South Island regions, while South Africa's Riesling is also showing promise.
+Just across the Tasman Sea, New Zealand is also making high-quality Riesling in Canterbury and Central Otago, while South Africa's Riesling is also showing promise.
 The famous ice wines of Canada are made mostly from Riesling or Vidal, and have further reinforced how cold-resistant the hard-wooded variety is.

 A rare, pink-skinned variant of Riesling – Roter Riesling – is grown in Germany and Austria.
 There is ongoing debate as to whether Roter Riesling is a mutated form of traditional Riesling, or vice-versa.

 Synonyms include: Weisser Riesling, Johannisberg Riesling, Johannisberger, Rhine Riesling, Riesling Renano.

 Popular blends include: Gewurztraminer – Riesling.

 Food matches include: